CHAPTER 5

 "And one of the elders saith unto me, Weep not: behold, the Lion of the tribe of Juda, the Root of David, hath prevailed to open the book, and to loose the seven seals thereof."

-In this verse, we see one of the twenty-four elders comforting John as he is weeping.
-This elder informs John that there is Someone Who can open the book and loose the seven seals.
-This elder tells John that the "Lion of the tribe of Juda", Who is also called the "Root of David", is worthy to open this book and to loose the seven seals.
+The twenty-four elders are comforting John as he is weeping.
+One elder informs John that there is Someone Who can open the book and loose the seven seals.
+This elder tells John that the "Lion of the tribe of Juda", Who is also called the "Root of David", is worthy to open this book and loose the seven seals.

-We learned about Jesus being the "Lion" in the section of Revelation 4:7 of our study.
-We also see that He is the "Root of David" in Revelation 22:16 where Jesus says: "I Jesus have sent mine angel to testify unto you these things in the churches.
+We've learned about Jesus being the "Lion" in the section of Revelation 4:7.
+We also saw that He is the "Root of David" in Revelation 22:16 where Jesus says: "I Jesus have sent mine angel to testify unto you these things in the churches.
 I am the root and offspring of David, and the bright and morning star."
 Jesus is the only One worthy to open this book and to loose the seals.
 This elder also tells John why Jesus is worthy to open this book.
 He tells John that Jesus can open this book because "He hath prevailed".
 In the very next verse we are going to see what "prevailed" means.

 VERSE 6: (Chapter 5)